beakerbrowser/beakerbrowser.com/_docs/apis/dat.md

 ### Special Files

-The `dat.json` file is special, and can not be read or written by the application.
+The `dat.json` file is special, and can not be read or written directly by the application.
 It is a manifest file that includes metadata and configuration.

 <hr class="nomargin">